 What can you do with a computer science degree?
 The answer is pretty much anything!
-According to the Bureau of Labor Statistics (BLS) 74% of new jobs in the STEM sector (science, technology, engineering and math) will be related to computing, and this sector produces some of the highest paying jobs in today’s economy.
+You can go here to find out more about what pursing this degree entails, but it is definitely a good option as according to the Bureau of Labor Statistics (BLS) 74% of new jobs in the STEM sector (science, technology, engineering and math) will be related to computing, and this sector produces some of the highest paying jobs in today’s economy.
 Let’s take a closer look at the trends for computer science related jobs, some of the positions available to holders of this versatile degree, and the typical salary associated with each one.

 The Computing Industry Is Growing